iotaledger/integration-services/api/USAGE.md

 The figure below shows the envisioned system architecture (within the full set of IOTA ecommerce tools for ENSURESEC).
 ![IOTA-Tools-Architecture](https://user-images.githubusercontent.com/1702827/119853084-c5d9e580-bf07-11eb-9cac-9aab23d7123a.png)

-Below we provide two examples on how the Bridge could be used in the context of ecommerce.
+Below we provide examples on how the Bridge could be used in the context of ecommerce ecosystems, in particular: 1) secure goods distribution 2) secure sales.

-## Example scenarios
+## Ecommerce example scenarios: secure goods distribution
+In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
+*

+## Ecommerce example scenarios: secure sales
 ### 1. Customer identity and credential (age) verification ###
 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
 * An authorised bank employee registers an _organization_ decentralised identity for its bank